tap349/tap349.github.io/_posts/2017-11-19-react-native-layout.md

   `section` style.

-- all standard and custom components (buttons, inputs, pickers, etc.) must have ZERO margins and external paddings
+- all standard and custom components (buttons, inputs, pickers, etc.) must have ZERO margins and external paddings by default (components themselves must be responsible for how they look INSIDE only without any assumptions about their context)

-  if it's necessary to set margins, wrap component into `View` or `ScrollView` and style this container with required margins (say, using `section` style) - components themselves must be responsible for how they look INSIDE only without any assumptions about their context.
+  if it's necessary to set margins, either wrap component into `View` and style this container with required margins (say, using `section` style) or use `containerStyle` component property.

-  consequently, using `containerStyle` component property to set margins or external paddings is an antipattern.

 flexbox
 -------